Description of the HTTP API

 Input parameters: (SCS cookie), the IdpassRequest object

-The get_lexmap command always returns all three sets of configuration parameter values for all the components that can be included in Dr.Web for UNIX Mail Servers, not only for those that are actually installed and running.
+The get_lexmap command always returns all three sets of configuration parameter values for all the components that can be included in Dr.Web for UNIX Mail Servers, and not only for those that are installed and running.

-1) LexMaps—an object that contains the active, the default and the user-set lexical maps of parameter values:
+1)LexMaps—an object containing an active, a predefined and a user-defined lexical maps of parameter values:

 {

-"active": LexMap, //Active (current) values of configuration parameters
+"active": LexMap, //Active values of configuration parameters

-"hardcoded": LexMap, //Default values of configuration parameters
+"hardcoded": LexMap, //Predefined values of configuration parameters

 "master": LexMap //Configuration parameter values set by the user